jeff-eng/image-processing-api/README.md

 This project was built as part of the Udacity Full Stack JavaScript Nanodegree.

 ## Getting Started
-1. Clone this repository and run `npm install` to install all project dependencies.
+1. Clone this repository and run `npm install` on the CLI to install all project dependencies.
 2. Run the scripts below.
 3. Visit the `/api` endpoint.
 You will be presented with a front-end that has instructions on how to use the API.

-### Scripts
+### Scripts to run on the CLI
 - Test Script (compiles project from TypeScript to JavaScript, then runs unit tests)
     - `npm run test`
 - Start Script (starts the server)